 All master-teachers are yogis and so are their disciples.
-Theologians and "believers" are those that move into the station and live there, never ever taking the train.
+Theologians and "believers" are those that move into the railway station and live there, never ever taking the train.
 "Why, the kingdom of God has come on earth!" they say.
 And never get anywhere.
-But, as Jesus said: "They have their reward."
+But, as Jesus said: "They have their reward" (Matthew 6:2).
 And to them he inquires: "Why call ye me, Lord, Lord, and do not the things which I say?"
+(Luke 6:46).
 It is in the doing, not the "believing," "trusting," "hoping," "obeying," "dedicating"-no, not even "loving"-that we truly follow a Great One.